 Using multiple antennas and borrowing from phased array radar technology will improve performance for each user in a coffee shop.
 The multiple antennas electronically steer the beams.
 This gives each user more bandwidth that is possible with 802.11n.

 Clearly up at 5 Ghz there is a lot more bandwidth.
 The span for 20 MHz channels is vast which is why we strongly recommend abandoning 2.4 Ghz completely.
-802.11a, 802.11n and above all support 5 Ghz.
+802.11a, 802.11n and 802.11ac and above all support 5 Ghz.
+There are many dozens of available channels and with automatic channel selection there is lots of room for minimizing overlap and interference.